mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 has it some prospectors have found previously undiscovered lanthanum
-nodes in the desert world’s outback and need gear to support a lengthy
+nodes in the desert world's outback and need gear to support a lengthy
 expedition.
 But hurry!
 The Travellers will not be the only ones to learn this
 rumor and they might have to race to the site to get the DM+4 on sale
 price that is there for the taking.